Interactive History: Bringing the Past to Life for Children

 • Result: Students demonstrated a 50% improvement in "historical empathy" markers (the ability to explain multiple viewpoints of a conflict) compared to the previous year’s cohort.

-Tool Comparison for Interactive Learning
+Learning Tool Comparison

 Tool Category Recommended Services Best For Age Range